Skip to main content

 cifuzz init

-CI Fuzz will recognize the project as a Bazel project and provides rules you need to add the projects WORKSPACE file:
+CI Fuzz automatically recognizes Bazel as the build system of the project and provides rules you need to add the projects WORKSPACE file:

 load("@bazel_tools//tools/build_defs/repo:git.bzl", "git_repository")